fbpx

 The Ceremony

-Havdalah is traditionally observed after nightfall on Saturday evening, when three stars become visible, marking the definitive end of Shabbat and the beginning of a new week.
-The order of the ceremony is as follows:
+Havdalah is traditionally observed after nightfall on Saturday evening.
+Jewish scholars say it is when three stars become visible in the sky, marking the definitive end of Shabbat and the beginning of a new week.
+And the order of the ceremony is as follows:

 1. Blessing over the wine